How To Help Your Students When Comparing Fractions, Decimals, And Percentages

 - Recognise and show using diagrams, equivalent fractions with small denominators

-- Add and subtract fractions with the same denominator within a whole number
+- Use the process of how to add fractions and subtracting fractions with the same denominator within a whole number

 - Compare and order unit fractions, and fractions with the same denominators